sadighian/crypto-rl/data_recorder/connector_components/README.md

 ## 1. Overview
 The `connector_components` module contains the base classes for connecting to crypto exchanges.
-Each base class is overriden in the `bitfinex_connector` and `coinbase_connector` projects.
+Each base class is overriden in the following modules:
+- `bitfinex_connector/`
+- `coinbase_connector/`
+- `bitmex_connector/`

 ## 2. Classes